Preparing Inbound Shipments

 4. Use GMA Grade 1A pallets for Food, Grocery, and Health & Beauty products.

-5. Do not use PECO pallets that cannot be moved using a standard pallet jack.
+5. Do not use pallets that cannot be moved using a standard pallet jack or fork lift.

 Additional Checklists